prikhi/hkhue/README.md

 ## Status

-There is a shell of a daemon & CLI client, you can currently:
+There is a daemon & CLI client, which currently supports:

+* Identifying lights by blinking them on & off.
+* Reseting all the lights to their default color temperature & brightness.
-* Set the brightness of a specific light
+* Setting the Brightness & Color-Temperature/RGB of a specific light or all lights.
-* Set the brightness & color of all lights using an RGB value.

 ## Ideas